 - how to create a workplace which treats everyone fairly and equitably

 - the importance of diversity and empowering team members to challenge poor practice.

 Our third webinar of the series explored the importance of Reward and Recognition in the workplace, with BVA Past President James Russell in conversation with VDS Head of Training Carolyne Crowe sharing their thoughts on fair and transparent pay, benefits packages, what feeling valued at work means, and creating a positive workplace culture.
 Join the conversation to discuss what fair reward and recognition looks like to you.

 Focus on: Workload and flexibility

-BVA Senior Vice President Daniella Dos Santos and Carolyne Crowe from VDS Training led the discussion for the first in a series of Good workplaces webinars.
+BVA Past President Daniella Dos Santos and Carolyne Crowe from VDS Training led the discussion for the first in a series of Good workplaces webinars.
 They explored workload and flexibility in the workplace and shared their thoughts on working hours, breaks, flexible working, and delegation in a good veterinary workplace.
 Watch the recording for practical tips.